ATTRACTIONS OPEN DAILY FROM APRIL UNTIL NOVEMBER Y2010

 Etal village is characterised by its pretty whitewashed cottages and mixture of thatched and slate roofs.

 At the far end of the village stands the remains of Etal Castle which is looked after by English Heritage.
 The famous and very bloody battle of Flodden Field was fought nearby on 9th September 1513 during which James IV of Scotland was slain - the last British monarch to be killed in battle.
-Having played a major role, Etal Castle's award winning exhibition and audio tour is a most appropriate venue to gain more insight into these life in these terrible and turbulant times.
+Having played a major role, Etal Castle's award winning exhibition and audio tour is a most appropriate venue to gain more insight into these life in these terrible and turbulent times.

 LINKS